Spring Garden Revival

 Natick Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Natick regulates equipment operation hours: 7:00 AM-8:00 PM weekdays, 9:00 AM-6:00 PM weekends, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
-Noise and decibel limits apply, and special event schedules may affect work.
+Natick regulates equipment operation hours, typically 7:00 AM-8:00 PM on weekdays and 9:00 AM-6:00 PM on weekends, with Sunday restrictions (often before 9:00 AM or prohibited; verify local bylaws).
+Noise and decibel limits apply, and special event schedules may affect work hours.
 Commercial contractors must register with the Town Clerk, obtain a business license, and register as a Home Improvement Contractor for contracts >$1,000 (per MA law).
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
-Safety protocols mandate traffic control, ANSI Z133 compliance, and public notification.
-Environmental compliance covers debris containment, vehicle maintenance, and documentation, coordinated with MassDEP and local ordinances.
+Safety protocols require ANSI Z133 compliance, traffic control, and public notification.
+Environmental compliance mandates proper material handling, vehicle maintenance, and waste disposal documentation, in accordance with MassDEP and local ordinances.